codygreen/llm_api_server/objective2/README.md

 ## Local Text Summarization Model

 With our notebook now created and our dependencies installed, we can add the following code to test our local version of the text summarization model.

-Press _shift + enter_ inside the code block to execute the code.
+Copy the code below into a new code block and press _shift + enter_ to execute the code.
 The AI model response may take up to 1 minute.

 ```python
 import torch